irstevenson/java-ntlm-proxy/README.md

    decompilation;
 1. Add Usage documentation - which should also be included in the distributable (so maybe a `src/main/dist/README.md` file (and just link to from the Usage section above).
+1. Sort out license file - on SF it was simply Public Domain, but would be good to add a LICENSE file for that.
+And do I simply place the copyright notice pointing back to original author  - not that I have their name...
+1. Look into bug where it appears to get a thread locked in an infinite loop - i.e. CPU usage sky rockets after a bit of use.
+1. Add a check of supplied user password by triggering a simple request - maybe to a site configured in the `ntlm-proxy.properties` file.